sirthirrygolooo/DDosCord/README.md

 # DDoSCord

+# This project was a test and project about fake ddos tool for discord but we can also find an outdated token-grabber and other informations grabber
+# It was only for educational purpose and never used in a wrong way

+# OUTDATED README BELOW

 ## Outdated because of an update of urllib python library but i will working on it 🛠

 ## **ACTUALLY IN PROGRESS** but don't worry my boy it will be completely insane soon 🐱‍👤